 - (a) Where the hearing is being held on a multi-channel communications platform an invitation is sent to the press by the lead party and the email addresses of the parties' representatives are provided to the press, the latter enables reporters to raise questions outside of the hearing as they would in the normal course. - (b) The reporter(s) can dial in at the commencement of the hearing.
 At this stage they are able to participate in any discussions regarding reporting restrictions in the normal way.
-There is an opportunity, as there would be at a live hearing, for the reporter to ask any questions necessary to clarify anonymity concerns with the judge.

-- (c) The press can (where appropriate) be provided with electronic copies of documents ahead of the hearing. - (d) On multi-channel communications platforms such as Skype for Business, the reporter is able to dial in and drop out (as they do in live court hearings) of the hearing without causing disruption. - (e) Handed down judgments can easily be covered remotely, provided they are available online via Bailii or the Courts and Tribunals website, or via email at the point of hand down.
+There is an opportunity, as there would be at a live hearing, for the reporter to ask any questions necessary to clarify anonymity concerns with the judge. - (c) The press can (where appropriate) be provided with electronic copies of documents ahead of the hearing. - (d) On multi-channel communications platforms such as Skype for Business, the reporter is able to dial in and drop out (as they do in live court hearings) of the hearing without causing disruption. - (e) Handed down judgments can easily be covered remotely, provided they are available online via Bailii or the Courts and Tribunals website, or via email at the point of hand down.

 5.18 To ensure continued transparency of family hearings within the context of a move to remote hearings, it will be vital to ensure that the fact that a hearing is to be a remote hearing and, where possible, the technological method to be employed, be shown in the cause list of the Family Division or the lists in the Family Court.
-It would also be of assistance if a method of communicating this information to the press and legal bloggers could be arrived at, for example by using the CopyDirect service or routing the information via the Press Association using highcourt@pa.media in advance of a hearing, which would ensure all of PA's High Court team are notified of the arrangements.
+The court list plays a fundamental part in open justice, even where it is anonymised as it largely is in the family jurisdiction.
+It would be of assistance if the Family Division cause list and lists in the Family Courts (or an online equivalents where the court is no longer open) could list the case as "Being Heard Remotely".
+This will allow and enquiry to be made by the press (subject to a telephone number or email address being made available) as to the manner in which they might seek to observe proceedings.
+Where a judgment is reserved and listed for hand down, the list should state that the case is listed for "handing down judgement by email".
+It would also be of assistance if a method of communicating this information to the press and legal bloggers could be arrived at, for example by using the CopyDirect service or routing the information via the Press Association using high-court@pa.media in advance of a hearing, which would ensure all of PA's High Court team are notified of the arrangements.
+There is a need to consider all journalists including but not limited to the Press Association.
+This might also include legal bloggers.